Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 1) Is having dysmenorrhea normal?

 Yes, having dysmenorrhea, or painful periods, is considered normal for many women.
 It is estimated that about 50% of women experience some degree of menstrual pain and discomfort.
-However, a healthcare provider should evaluate severe or debilitating pain to rule out any underlying conditions.
+However, a healthcare provider should evaluate severe or debilitating pain to rule out underlying conditions.

 2) How is dysmenorrhea diagnosed?